 3-8 months before taking the comprehensive exams (i.e., at the beginning of the comps prep course), the student will collect preliminary reading lists from each committee member.
 The student will then review this list with the examiners to establish a final list tailored to the student’s interests and goals.

 This list will serve as the basis of the 3-part comprehensive exam.

-The exam committee typically consists 3 faculty members, the majority of which must be from the student’s own program.
-The committee and exam fields are chosen in consultation with the student’s research supervisor and are subject to the approval of the Graduate Adviser.
+The exam committee typically consists 3 faculty members, the majority of which (at least 2) must be from the Department's Graduate Studies Committee (tenured or tenure-track faculty).
+The committee and exam fields are chosen in consultation with the student’s supervisor and are subject to the approval of the Graduate Adviser.
 The student will document the committee and exam fields and seek approval by completing the Comprehensive Exam Request form, which is submitted to the MES Graduate Office.

 The take-home written exams begin on a predetermined date, scheduled in consultation with the exam committee.
 The student then has one month to prepare the 3 papers in response to each prompt submitted by the committee.
 The Graduate Coordinator will collect the 3 questions to send to the student.
 One month later the student will submit the 3 response papers to the Graduate Coordinator, who will distribute them to the comps committee.

 An oral examination is held in which the student defends before his/her committee the research, analyses, and arguments presented in the reponse papers.
 The oral exam also includes a discussion of the student’s future professional development.
 The student is expected to coordinate and schedule the oral exam with the 3-person comps committee and all members should be physically present.
 If a professor from this core committee is unavailble in person, he/she may electronically attend the exam.
 The oral examination typically is held 2-3 weeks after the submission of the completed written exams.

 The committee will assign a grade of pass, fail, or pass with conditions.
 Any conditions imposed must be met before the student advances to candidacy.